-Since every Queens Public Library branch has its own budget and collection development plan, we want to make sure that the Suggest-A-Book budget is not spent on books already on order.
-Books still not available in our catalog 30 days after publication are usually safe from redundancy.
+Since every Queens Public Library branch has its own budget and collection development plan, we want to make sure that the Suggest-A-Purchase budget is not spent on items already on order.
+Items still not available in our catalog 30 days after release are usually safe from redundancy.
 This policy also decreases any confusion about who is first in line to reserve the title.

-While Queens Public Library would love to provide an online suggestion service for every format, budget and staff limitations keep us restricted to our primary format of books in their various forms.
+While Queens Public Library would love to provide an online suggestion service for every format, budget and staff limitations keep us restricted to our most popular formats; books, DVDs and CD audiobooks.
 We do plan on expanding the service when the necessary resources become available.